garciart/network-automation/README.md

 # Adventures in Network Automation

 ***Disclaimer: The creators of GNS3 no longer recommend using Dynamips' Cisco IOS images, since the devices that use those images are no longer supported by Cisco.
-They recommend using more up-to-date images, such as QEMU or those available through Cisco's Virtual Internet Routing Lab (VIRL).
-However, since this tutorial is only a general introduction to network automation using Python, we will use the freely available Dynamips images.***
+They recommend using more up-to-date images, such as those available through Cisco's Virtual Internet Routing Lab (VIRL).
+However, since this tutorial is only a general introduction to network automation using Python, we will use freely available Dynamips images.***

-***In addition, Cisco Packet Tracer, while an excellent tool, is not suitable for our purposes, since it cannot interact with the host or integrated development environments (IDEs) on those hosts.***
+***In addition, Cisco Packet Tracer, while an excellent tool, is a network emulator, not a simulator, and is too limited for our purposes.***

-##Introduction
+## Introduction

 Recently, I have delved into working with network devices using Python.
-Normally, in order to interact with a device like a switch, you would connect to it physically, via a serial or Ethernet cable.
-Once connected, you would access its command-line interface (CLI) to enter commands manually or to upload a script, usually written in Cisco's Tool Command Language (TCL).
+Normally, in order to interact with Layer 2 devices, like a switch, you would connect to it physically, via a serial or Ethernet cable.
+Once connected, you would access its command line interface (CLI) to enter commands manually or to upload a script, usually written in Cisco's Tool Command Language (TCL).

 This is fine if you have one switch or router, but if you have dozens or hundreds of devices, this can be exhausting.
 Would it not be easier to automate the process using Python?
 The answer is yes, and you can write such a script using modules such as subprocess and pexpect.

-The bad news is that, normally, to test the script, you would need a physical device.
+The bad news is that to test the script, you would need a physical device.
 You just cannot run an Internetwork Operating System (IOS) image in a hypervisor like VirtualBox.
 However, there are some great tools, like Graphical Network Simulator-3 (GNS3), which can run IOS images.
 Also, with a little tweaking, you can run your code against the virtual network device from a Terminal or an IDE.

 This tutorial is broken down into three parts: